rodalcala/ether-hound/README.md

-# Front-end coding challenge for Aragon One
+# Front-end tech challenge for Aragon One